Nine Home Maintenance Tips Worth Doing

 Your water heater may heat thousands of gallons of water a year, and like every appliance, it can only perform well for so long.

-A yearly maintenance check is recommended for any water heater, even one you just purchased.
+A yearly maintenance check is recommended for any water heater you purchase.

-Seals have a way of failing, and drains can clog – especially if you have hard water.
-If you notice even minor leaks or severe scale build up, consider contacting a plumber or water heater installation company to take a look.
+Seals can fail, and drains can clog – especially if you have hard water.
+If you notice even minor leaks or severe scale build-up, consider contacting a plumber or water heater installation company to take a look.

-It is far better to catch a failing water heater before it goes out completely than to come home to a flooded room or basement.
+It is far better to catch a failing water heater before it goes out entirely than to come home to a flooded room or basement.
 Water heaters are an area that home inspectors will pay particular attention to.
-Making sure that you do not have any pipe fittings that are leaking or corroded is important.
+Making sure that you do not have any pipe fittings that are leaking or corroded is essential.

-At home inspections leaking fittings are quite common because most homeowners do not pay attention to a maintenance item like this until it becomes a bigger problem.
+At home inspections, leaking fittings are common because most homeowners ignore a maintenance item like this until it becomes a bigger problem.

 Check Your Toilets and Faucets

-Home inspectors and appraisers notice everything, and they are sure to see if you have any problems with your toilets or your sinks.
+Home inspectors and appraisers notice everything, and they will see if you have any problems with your toilets or sinks.
 Take a moment every six months or so to inspect your basic plumbing fixtures.
-Water will find any available avenue to escape, especially when under pressure, and you can guarantee that sooner or later one of these fixtures will begin leaking.
+Water will find any available avenue to escape, especially when under pressure, and you can guarantee that sooner or later, one of these fixtures will begin leaking.

 If you are handy, replace the faulty seal.
 If not, bring in a plumber to tackle the problem before it becomes much bigger.